 On the other hand, runners require a cross trainer that adapts more closely to their stride length.

 Unfortunately, it may be difficult to find the right size in the under-$500 market.
 This is particularly true if you’re very short or tall.

 Whether or not you can find a high-quality elliptical for less than $500 also depends on what you plan on using the machine for.
 If you have experience with these types of cardio machines and just want something that can function reliably, then you may be able to find that here.

 However, these models lack many of the advanced features and programming that you would find on ellipticals in the under-$1,500 range or under-$2,000 price range [INSERT LINK to https://www.fitnessverve.com/best-elliptical-trainer/under-2000/].
 If you’re completely new to running on elliptical machines, and want to purchase a model that can guide you through a detailed system of workouts, you may need to consider some more expensive options instead.

 Keep in mind that while some ellipticals in the under-$500 market can be durable, they almost certainly won’t offer the same build quality or warranty coverage that professional-grade cross trainers do.

 There are some great bargains to be had in this price range, to be sure – but don’t fool yourself into thinking that you can get a gym-quality machine for less than $500!
 If you want a machine that will last a lifetime, $500 just won’t be enough money.

-With that being said, you’ll find plenty of other outstanding choices on this list.
-Whether you are in search of a lighter, smaller design, or a long-striding machine for high-speed running, they are present in our chart.
+Whether you are in search of a lighter, smaller elliptical, or a long-striding machine for high-speed running, they are all present in our chart.
 Check out our buyer’s guide and frequently asked questions to help you find the perfect elliptical for you.